$d$-wave Charge-$4e$ Superconductivity From Fluctuating Pair Density Waves

 such that the $\beta$ interaction can be rewritten as

 Just like their $2e$-SC counterparts, $\Phi_{s,d}$ are distinguished by their transformation properties under the $C_4$ rotation: $\Phi_s$ is even and $\Phi_d$ is odd.
-From this decomposition it is obvious that in $d$-wave channel the charge-$4e$ pairing interaction is attractive, which can potentially lead to a $d$-wave $4e$-SC.
-For the $s$-wave channel, the interaction is repulsive.
-This is reminiscent of the situation in $2e$-SC, in that repulsive and momentum-dependent interactions can lead to Cooper pairing with higher angular momenta, most notably in the $d$-wave channel.
+From this decomposition it is evident that in $d$-wave channel the charge-$4e$ pairing interaction is attractive.

-Before we move on to construct an effective theory for $d$-wave $4e$-SC, we comment on the other interactions {and other instabilities}.
-The $\beta_1$ term corresponds to a local repulsive interaction between the PDW bosons, which, if it were the only interaction, would stabilize a superfluid phase at zero temperature, i.e., the PDW phase.
-The $\beta_2$ term is repulsive, but it can be written as, up to $\bP\to -\bP$ and $\bQ\to -\bQ$, \be \frac{\beta_2}4\(|\Psi_{\bP}|^2+|\Psi_{\bQ}|^2\)^2 - \frac{\beta_2}{4}\(|\Psi_{\bP}|^2-|\Psi_{\bQ}|^2\)^2, \ee revealing its tendency toward a nematic instability with the order parameter $\mathcal{N} \sim |\Psi_{\bP}|^2-|\Psi_{\bQ}|^2$.
-In several recent works~\cite{Fernandes2021,hecker2023cascade}, it was generally found that the nematic order is more favorable compared with $4e$-SC.
-However, our microscopic calculation has shown that in our PDW-based model, $4e$-SC is more favored energetically, because its corresponding attraction is parametrically larger.
+Let us comment on other couplings and fluctuations in other channels.
+The $\beta_1$ term corresponds to a local repulsive interaction between the PDW bosons.
+The $\beta_2$ term is repulsive, but it can be written as ${\beta_2}\(|\Psi_{\bP}|^2+|\Psi_{\bQ}|^2\)^2/4 - {\beta_2}\(|\Psi_{\bP}|^2-|\Psi_{\bQ}|^2\)^2/4$, revealing its tendency toward a nematic instability with the order parameter $\mathcal{N} \sim |\Psi_{\bP}|^2-|\Psi_{\bQ}|^2$. {In several recent works~\cite{Fernandes2021,hecker2023cascade} based on two uniform superconducting orders, it was generally found that the vestigial nematic order is more favorable.
+However, our microscopic calculation has shown that in our PDW-based model, thanks to the $C_4$ symmetry and the condition in Eq.\eqref{eq:0}, $4e$-SC is favored energetically, as $\beta\gg \beta_2$.}